 Mr. Myron M. Stadnyk has over 35 years of oil and gas experience and is the former President and CEO of ARC Resources Ltd., retiring in 2020.
-Mr. Stadnyk was the first operations employee at ARC, after the company's initial public offering to progress to COO (2005), President (2009) and CEO (2013).
+Mr. Stadnyk was the first operations employee at ARC, after the Corporation's initial public offering, to progress to COO (2005), President (2009) and CEO (2013).
 Prior to ARC, Mr. Stadnyk worked with a major oil and gas company in both domestic and international operations.

-Mr. Stadnyk holds a Bachelor of Science in Mechanical Engineering from the University of Saskatchewan and is a graduate of the Harvard Business School Advanced Management Program.
-He is a member of the Association of Professional Engineers and Geo-scientists of Alberta and served as a Governor for the Canadian Association of Petroleum Producers for over 10 years.
-He is also on the Boards of both Prairie Sky Royalty Ltd. and the University of Saskatchewan Engineering Alumni Fund.
+Mr. Stadnyk holds a Bachelor of Science in Mechanical Engineering from the University of Saskatchewan and is a graduate of the Harvard Business School Advanced Management Program and holds an ICD.D designation from the Institute of Corporate Directors.
+He is a member of APEGA and served as a Governor for CAPP for over 10 years.
+He also holds Board positions for Prairie Sky Royalty Ltd. and Vermilion Energy, Inc..